-India Blue Peafowl Adult Pair
+India Blue Peafowl Juvenile Pair

 IMPORTANT ORDERING INFORMATION: Peafowl are shipped on Wednesdays, USPS Priority Mail Express, and will typically arrive in 1-2 days at your local post office.
 Peafowl are not available for pickup.
 Male peafowl with full tails may arrive with tails clipped or taped to facilitate shipping.
 Juvenile Peafowl are DNA sexed.
 Wings can be clipped upon request.
 Juvenile and adult peafowl ship for free.